Gitau189/Matlab-capstone-Epidemic-modelling/README.md

 It is aimed to give  a solid foundation on matlab and its applications.

-## acknowledgement 🙏
+## Acknowledgement 🙏
-I want to acknowledge  Grace Mgandila and Halima For their outstanding collaboration working on the model.
+I want to acknowledge  Grace Mgandila and Halima Mahdi For their outstanding collaboration working on the model.

 **Friday June 19th,2024**